Botanical name Emmenosperma alphitonioides

 This is a good example of a rainforest plant struggling on.
 When I found this one it may have been .5 of a metre tall with 6 leaves at the top of the skinny crooked little trunk.
 I had walked within 2 metres of it dozens of times before I saw it.
 The local habitat was Privett, both Small and Large leaf with a low coverstorey of Acacia melanoxylon perhaps 15 metres up.

-Each one of the zigs and zags in the photo below may have been just one flush of growth, these are a tasty plant and shoots don't last very long below browse height.
+These are a tasty plant and shoots don't last very long below browse height.

-Emenosperma alphitonioides is also prone to attack by borers.
-The dead wood to the lower right of the healthy new growth used to be the main trunk, the lower of the two photos shows the sad condition of the trunk, though the tree is healthy now.
+The dead wood to the lower right of the healthy new growth used to be the main trunk, the lower of the two photos shows the sad condition of the trunk, though the sapling is healthy now.